KinesteX/AI-Fitness-SDK/README.md

-### Refer to project folders for examples and documentation
+### Refer to project folders for examples and documentation based on your programming language